 Learn to problem solve in a constantly changing business environment.
 The application of management theory to actual practice helps students grasp the fundamental body of knowledge that is vital to success in contemporary business operations.

 Students will gain knowledge of marketing research, marketing strategies, target markets, pricing, distribution, new product development, promotion, advertising and consumer behavior.
-Students interested in marketing may consider earning a minor in graphic design.
+Students interested in marketing may consider a minor in graphic design.

 - NONPROFIT MANAGEMENT

 Learn about the unique accounting and management issues that are found in state and local government agencies, as well as nonprofit organizations.

 This program is designed for students who prefer a broad business preparation for a variety of careers in business, government, public or social service organizations.
 For the program, a minimum of 9 hours is selected from department courses representing the various disciplines.

 The following FOUR-YEAR PLANS are guidelines for course selection leading to a business administration major for students beginning in fall 2019 or after.
 The sample plan for students in placed in pre-calculus has one less course than the plan for students placed in college algebra.

 Dedicated and ambitious students may complete their bachelor's degree early by following this three year plan.